-The DS3231 package contains a quartz tuning-fork crystal.
+The DS3232 package contains a quartz tuning-fork crystal.
 Pick-and-place equipment can be used, but precautions should be taken to ensure that excessive shocks are avoided.
+Exposure to reflow is limited to 2 times maximum.
 Ultrasonic cleaning should be avoided to prevent damage to the crystal.